psycho-ir/loadimpact-jmx-importer/README.md

 Note: The result of upload_jmx_files is a list of tuples which contains failed jmx path and its error.
 Note: You can pass boolean value for fail_fast parameter.
 If fail_fast is True then uploading will stop on first failure.

+Also you could use jmx_importer to upload just scenario or create just test configuration.
+For more information please check the tests.